 Field-hunting tip

-Look in sedimentary deposits country — that is the host setting where metaschoderite typically forms.
+Look in sedimentary deposits country, the host setting where metaschoderite typically forms.
 If you start seeing schoderite, barite, quartz in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.